mikesprague/react-tailwind-netlify-starter/README.md

 Includes dependencies I commonly use when bootsrapping a new Netlify project.

-Sets up a barebones PWA front-end with a Netlify function that can be used on the back-end.
+Sets up a barebones React PWA front-end with a Netlify function that can be used on the back-end.

 ## Getting started

 1. `git clone https://github.com/mikesprague/netlify-starter.git your-project-name`
 1. `cd your-project-name`
 1. `rm -rf .git && git init`
-1. `npm install`
+1. `npm start`

 ## License